 We get asked this question a lot.
 Luckily, we have some connections in the building industry who have lots of experience with plaster.
 The consensus is that you shouldn’t use a dehumidifier to speed up the curing process of plaster.
 The longer plaster cures for, the harder it becomes.
 Vice versa, plaster that dries quickly can be very brittle.
 Plaster that has been left to cure also sticks to the wall better which further reduces the risk of cracks.
 Speeding up the drying process with a dehumidifier can result in brittle plaster.
 Brittle plaster is prone to cracking and flaking, something none of us want.

 There are exceptions, however.
 In rooms where the relative humidity is over 60%, a dehumidifier set to 60% via the humidistat can be beneficial.
 As 60% relative humidity is on the upper end of normal, bringing humidity down to this level will not result in brittle plaster.
-To do this, we recommend a high-quality dehumidifier with a precise humidistat, you will find our personal recommendations in our best dehumidifiers in 2021 guide.
+To do this, we recommend a high-quality dehumidifier with a precise humidistat, you will find our personal recommendations in our best dehumidifiers guide.
 You don’t want to use a cheap dehumidifier with an inaccurate humidistat as it could result in an inaccurate reading and brittle plaster as a result.
 If in doubt, leave the plaster to dry naturally, maybe open a few windows or turn the central heating up a little.

 Can You Use a Dehumidifier In a Freshly Painted Room?